Considered

 Buyer’s Guide

-There are four focus points that you have to consider in your own decision making.
+There are focus points you should consider in your own decision-making.

 1. Check For Breathability

-If you’re going to be spending a significant amount of time wearing gloves, then your hands will become sweat a lot [1].
+If you’re going to be spending a significant amount of time wearing gloves, then according to an article published in the National Library of Medicine, your hands will sweat a lot [1].

 That may become uncomfortable, and worse, it can cause skin irritation that can ruin your proper form and solid grip.